HCUM/empiano/README.md

     - Most of the times the library mido itself can be used to create a virtual MIDI cable, but it does not work when using Windows MultiMedia API.
     To open an outport check the corresponding box in the Settings.
     - The name of your virtual MIDI cable can be changed in the Settings
-- The **finger motion** that works best for our system is a back-and-forth wiggle motion of the thumb.
-Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well as the one described first.
+- The **finger motion** that works best for our system is a back-and-forth wiggle motion of the thumb (cf. gif).
+Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well.